When one of our readers travelled to Jordan she expected to be met with sand and heat. What she got was snow and cold…

 The attendant assured me that, Inshallah (God willing) I’d be fine provided I take it very slowly and go easy on the brakes.
-With that I recalled one of my favourite sayings ‘feel the fear and do it anyway’, took a few deep breaths and started the car.
-It was about 1pm.
+With that, I recalled one of my favourite sayings ‘feel the fear and do it anyway’, took a few deep breaths and started the car.
+It was about 1 pm.

 Things were going well as I drove down the Desert Highway.
 I had mastered driving on the right-hand side of the road, learnt to negotiate the trucks, and also to predict the movement of other vehicles as nobody seemed to utilise their indicators.

 But it was on climbing to higher elevation from the Desert Highway to the King’s Highway where I began to strike problems.
-Snow was building up on the road and I quickly realised Jordanians were just as inexperienced as Australians at driving in these conditions.
+The snow was building up on the road and I quickly realised Jordanians were just as inexperienced as Australians at driving in these conditions.
 Several cars slammed on their brakes only to spin seriously out of control into the ditches and barriers at the side of the road.

 As I passed through towns, I noticed men and boys lining the narrow streets with snowballs in hand.
 It was all such a novelty to them.
-Unfortunately when they saw a western woman behind the wheel they got even more excited and started running after the car launching snowballs as they went.
+Unfortunately, when they saw a western woman behind the wheel they got even more excited and started running after the car launching snowballs as they went.
 Luckily the windows withstood the barrage.

-After almost three hours of terrifying close calls and near misses, I finally made it to the turn-off to my accommodation, where the road spiralled steeply downhill.
+After almost three hours of terrifyingly close calls and near misses, I finally made it to the turn-off to my accommodation, where the road spiralled steeply downhill.
 Not too many corners into my descent I noticed a man running towards me waving his hands.
 Not another snowball!